 - Acted for a publicly-listed optical company in its $120 million acquisition of a chain of retail optical outlets across Québec, British Columbia, Alberta, Ontario and New Brunswick.

 Fred writes widely on tax issues, and has been recognized as one of Lexology’s Legal Influencers for publishing top law content.
-He also lends his expertise to panels at national and international tax conferences.
-He has lectured on taxation at McGill University Faculty of Law, and on the taxation of real estate in the McGill University Graduate Diploma in Taxation program.
+He also lends his expertise to panels at national and international tax conferences and has lectured on taxation at McGill University Faculty of Law, and on the taxation of real estate in the McGill University Graduate Diploma in Taxation program.

 Fred completed the Canadian Institute of Chartered Accountants, In-Depth Tax Course, Levels I, II & III, and is a Trust and Estate Practitioner (TEP).
 He received his Common and Civil Law (BCL/LLB) degrees from McGill University in 1996 and was called to the bar of Québec in 1998.
 Previously, he received an MA in Political Science from Yonsei University, South Korea (1990), and a BA in International Relations from Acadia University (1988).